Mental health in the Australian Football League: Other

 The pressure of location and relocation is another stressor for players, and can be especially hard for draftees who move away from home and their social support networks.
 When drafting comes around young players are unsure what team will draft them.
 Having to relocate their entire lives to go train and play with a team is such a stress on the young players and can cause anxiety.
 Starting in a new team with new people, a new training structure and lifestyle can be a big shock to some players and they may experience social anxiety and exclusion which could lead to negative thoughts.

 During the week each player is critiqued by coaching staff to see where they can improve in their game, but constantly being under the pump can be mentally exhausting for players.

 The environment in which they live and train in impacts a players mental health as it can affect the mental resilience which they build and creates their personality which could affect if they fit in or not.

 Prevention and treatment

 In recent years, there has been growing focus on athlete mental health, with best practice from the scientific literature suggesting a need to protect and promote wellbeing across all levels of the sport system.
 The AFL Mental Health and Wellbeing strategy is informed by the best available evidence and includes pillars across prevention, promotion and response.
 In line with the response pillar, all AFL clubs have embedded psychologists.
 AFL Players are also able to access external mental health practitioners through the AFL Mental Health Referral Network and the AFLPA Mental Health Navigator Service.

+The AFL hosted the inaugural Mental Health and Wellbeing Gathering at Gather Round 2026.

+Held at Adelaide University and hosted by the AFL, in partnership with Danny Frawley Community, part of Black Dog Institute, the Gathering brought together sporting leaders from all 18 clubs, government, mental health experts, researchers and lived‑experience voices and members of the community on the important role that football plays in building community connection and positively impacting the mental fitness of Australians.

+The Gathering demonstrated the impact of the AFL industry on mental health, that goes well beyond awareness raising.
+The Australian Rules football ecosystem is a wide-reaching system for the implementation of evidence based mental health literacy, resilience and social emotional wellbeing programs – delivered in partnership with mental health organisations and the AFL, Clubs and Associations.